drsin/Pharos-Testnet-Auto-Custom-Transfer/README.md

 This software is provided "as is" without warranties.
 Use at your own risk.
 The developers are not responsible for any losses or issues caused by using this bot.

 License 📄
-MIT License – See LICENSE file for details.
+MIT License – See LICENSE file for details. @drsin